-There's one thing that I reflect on at the start of each year: the more knowledge and experience I gain, the more I realise that I know nothing.
-It's quite a humbling thing, which keeps me willing to learn and be innovative in my approach.
+I’ve come to reflect on the idea that the more knowledge and experience I gain, the more I realise how much more there is to know.
+This is a humbling experience, which keeps me willing to learn and stay innovative.

 Bio coming soon...